Oh dear, these chicken stuffed peppers are gooooooood.

 - Place peppers on a baking sheet and spray each side with cooking oil.

-- Place chicken on a 2nd rimmed baking sheet.
+- Place chicken breast (1 Lb) on a 2nd rimmed baking sheet.

-- Rub chicken with 1 tablespoon of oil, and sprinkle with salt and pepper.
+- Rub chicken with oil ( 1 tablespoon), and sprinkle with salt (1 teaspoon) and pepper (1/2 teaspoon).

 - Place both baking sheets in the oven, and bake for 25 minutes.

-- Meanwhile, add 1 tablespoon of oil to a large nonstick pan.
+- Meanwhile, add oil (1 tablespoon) to a large nonstick pan.

-- Once shimmering, add the onion and saute until translucent (about 10 minutes).
+- Once shimmering, add diced yellow onion (1) and saute until translucent (about 10 minutes).

-- Add the garlic and spinach, and cook until spinach has released its liquid and fully wilts.
+- Add minced garlic (2 cloves) and fresh spinach (10 Ounces) and cook until spinach has released its liquid and fully wilts.

 - Remove both baking sheets from the oven -- you'll know the bell peppers are done when they've softened, and the chicken is done once it's no longer pink in the center.